 Overview

 The premise of this document is to outline the requirements for a short-term tool and integrated workflow to test and gain experience with integrating transcription and automated text recognition and parsing, into the DaSSCo pipelines.
-This experience will be used to inform our overall approach and aid in decision making as to the next steps in developing our transcription strategy.
+This experience will be used to inform our overall approach and aid in decision-making as to the next steps in developing our transcription strategy.
 It is not intended to cover all transcription needs in the first instance.

 The workflow should integrate a tool that is easy to use and facilitates the capturing of data from images of specimen labels.
 Different means of data capture should be possible (at least eventually) from automated text recognition to manual transcription.
 Eventual automation of as many of the processes should be the goal, although more manual methodologies are expected to be common in the first few iterations/versions.
-Ultimately, we want to be able to capture high quality, validated data which can be back populated into existing Specify records (which may already have some data in them).
+Ultimately, we want to be able to capture high-quality, validated data that can be back-populated into existing Specify records (which may already have some data in them).

-Version 1 will concentrate on being able to facilitate data capture for the Dung Beetles Research Project led by Alexey Solodovnikov and Aslak Kappel Hansen at Natural History Museum Denmark (NHMD).
+Version 1 will concentrate on being able to facilitate data capture for the Dung Beetles Research Project led by Alexey Solodovnikov and Aslak Kappel Hansen at the Natural History Museum Denmark (NHMD).
 For v1, we will concentrate on pinned insect specimen type at NHMD.
 The workflow and transcription platform will then be evaluated, prior to a version 2, where its remit will be expanded.

 1. User stories for workflow, Specify and transcription platform